CruncherBigData/Pentagram2021/README.md

 # Architectural Katas 2021 - Team Pentagram2021

+Hello Everyone! **`Pentagram2021`** is a group of humbeled engineers whose passion is to build a better, reliable and affordable software with sound guiding architectural principles, style and design.

+The name Pentagram is the shape of a five-pointed star polygon and we as a member of 5 engineers, its no brainer that we picked this name.
+We are excited and thrilled to share our solution with the team.

-This is the fastest friendship we have ever made, just a week ago we did not know each others and now we are 100% into this project.
+Its the fastest friendship we have ever made, just a week ago we did not know each others and now we are 100% into this project.
 Just five passionate guys about software architecture.

 ### Members
 - Ajay Sreehari: [LinkedIn](https://www.linkedin.com/in/ajaysreehari/)